sunnyyue000/Guitar-Pedal-Project/README.md

 ## Project Summary

-This project aims to design and create the circuit for an overdrive/distortion pedal.
-This pedal is an op-amp based overdrive pedal, with the unique feature of being able to switch between a warm overdrive tone, and a gritty distortion tone.
+This project aimed to design and create the circuit for an overdrive/distortion effects unit.
+This pedal is an op-amp based overdrive, with the unique feature of being able to switch between a warm overdrive tone, and a gritty distortion tone.

 ## Contents